HistoricFutures/getstring3.com/privacy/index.markdown

 ## Links to other websites

-Historic Futures Ltd and the String3 website may contain links to other websites.
+The websites we manage may contain links to other websites and services.

-This privacy policy only applies to this website, and doesn’t cover other services we may link to.
+This privacy policy only applies to the websites we manage, and doesn’t cover other services we may link to.

 ## Following a link to another website

-If you go to another website from this one, read the privacy policy on that website to find out what it does with your information.
+If you follow a link from one of our websites, please read the privacy policy on that destination site to find out what it does with your information.

-We do not pass any of your data to any websites except where we explicitly tell you so.
-For example we may pass your name and email address to our help desk system which is provided by Zendesk.